Ultimate Guide to Blockchain Technology

 - A simple search on AngelList shows more than 7500 blockchain startups

-However, the blockchain technology faces some challenges as well, which is two pronged.
-On the one hand they need to work upon their technological limitations and on the other they need to improve the general perception among common people.
-The technological challenges they face include issues like scalability, security and decentralisation.
+However, blockchain technology faces some challenges as well, which are two-pronged.
+On the one hand, they need to work on their technological limitations, and on the other, they need to improve the general perception among common people.
+The technological challenges they face include issues like scalability, security, and decentralization.

-While the blockchain technology was gaining traction among industry expert over the past couple of years, its image was taking a beating in the eyes of the general public due to controversy over Bitcoin and other cryptocurrencies.
+While blockchain technology was gaining traction among industry experts over the past couple of years, its image was taking a beating in the eyes of the general public due to controversy over Bitcoin and other cryptocurrencies.

 FAQs – Blockchain Technology

 What is the difference between Bitcoin and blockchain?

-Bitcoin is a digital currency that is maintained on a public verified digital ledger.
+Bitcoin is a digital currency that is maintained on a publicly verified digital ledger.
 Blockchain is a chain of blocks containing data verified by independent users.
 Bitcoin ledger is also implemented using blockchain technology.

 What can blockchain do?

 Due to the decentralized reconciliation of each data on a peer-to-peer network, a blockchain can help its user in the following: